Big Cat Rescue’s Communication and Records

 Conditioned reflexes are indirect reactions associated with experience or knowledge.
 There are many examples of this reflex in Sanctuary animals, especially with feeding routines, where animals are conditioned to expect food in a particular place at a certain time.

-Instinctual behaviour is an innate “programmed” behaviour pattern.
+Instinctual behavior is an innate “programmed” behavior pattern.
 Animals are born with these patterns and follow them without conscious knowledge of their purpose.
-In order to sustain life and assure the survival of the species, these instinctive behaviour patterns are inherited and specific for each species.
-Some animals’ behavioural repertoire is largely instinctive, with very little learning (as in snakes) whereas other animals such as primates learn most of their behaviour during their lifetime.
+In order to sustain life and assure the survival of the species, these instinctive behavior patterns are inherited and specific for each species.
+Some animals’ behavioral repertoire is largely instinctive, with very little learning (as in snakes) whereas other animals such as primates learn most of their behavior during their lifetime.